Chaz Davies: Supersport World Championship

 Davies made a switch to World Supersport late in the 2009 season for Triumph, remaining with them for 2010.
 He was consistently their fastest rider, scoring podium finishes at Valencia, Kyalami and Brno.
 After his Brno success, team manager Guiliano Rovelli commented "He is a tough bloke who always gives 110% and is now the best rider in Supersport".
 He came agonisingly close to a first class win at Imola – suffering a fuel pump failure while running third, just as leaders Kenan Sofuoglu and Eugene Laverty collided.

 2011 saw Davies team switch to Yamaha machinery.
 After a disappointing start to his championship campaign with a puncture at the first race, Davies scored 8 podiums with 6 wins on his way to securing the 2011 World Supersport Title.

 Superbike World Championship

-In 2012 Davies moved to the World Superbike championship to join ParkinGO MTC Racing Aprilia.
+In 2012, Davies moved to the World Superbike championship to join ParkinGO MTC Racing Aprilia.
 After a highly impressive debut season he finished 9th overall with 4 podium finishes, including 1 win.

-For the 2013 season Davies moved to the factory BMW Motorrad Goldbet team.
+For the 2013, season Davies moved to the factory BMW Motorrad Goldbet team.

-For 2015 Davies rode for the Aruba.it Ducati team.
+From 2015, Davies rode for the Aruba.it Ducati team.
+Davies announced his retirement from regular competition in September 2021.

+Post Superbike Career

+From 2022, Davies was a rider-coach working with Ducati and Feel Racing, mentoring Alvaro Bautista and Michael Ruben Rinaldi in World Superbikes and Nicolo Bulega in Ducati's inaugural World Supersport season, riding the Panigale V-twin.

+Davies intended to compete in the 2022 24 Hours of Le Mans endurance race but was ill.
+He entered the 2023 event on an ERC Endurance Ducati with David Checa and Philipp Öttl, finishing fifth.

+In 2024, Davies was confirmed as a rider in the MotoE World Championship, an electrically powered race series using Ducati series-specified machines.